zyzek/LEAPs/content/leaps/leap-4.md

 It is not easy to determine how many tokens to distribute without a market valuation.
 It is also still relatively difficult for stakers to move debt from L1 to L2.
-Given the total supply of 1B tokens (verifiable here), a distribution of 187,500 over one week for sUSD/DAI pool continues with the reasonable 20M annualized distribution layed out in
+Given the total supply of 1B tokens ([verifiable here](https://etherscan.io/token/0x01ba67aac7f75f647d94220cc98fb30fcc5105bf)), a distribution of 150,000 over one week for sUSD/DAI pool represents a 20% decrease in lyra rewards from the previous two weeks layed out in LEAP-3.
+The decrease in rewards is to signal a desire to still incentivise the sUSD/DAI pool to support Lyras user experience, but the intention to not do so in perpituity.
-LEAP-3.
 By running a one week program, we can observe:

 - What happens to the sUSD/DAI ratio
 - How much the sUSD supply expands